cathei/BakingSheet/UnityProject/Packages/com.cathei.bakingsheet/README.md

 ```
 Note that `SheetRowArray<TElem>` is implementing `IEnumerable<TElem>` and indexer.

 It is worth mention you can use `VerticalList<T>` to cover the case you need multiple list of different length in one column.
-Though I recommend to split the sheet in that case if possible.
+Though we recommend to split the sheet in that case if possible.

 ## Using Cross-Sheet Reference
 Below code shows how to replace `string RequiredItem` to `ItemSheet.Reference RequiredItem` to add extra reliablity. `Sheet<TKey, TRow>.Reference` type is serialized as `TKey`, and verifies that row with same id exists in the sheet.